hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-proxy-node.md

 		# service haproxy restart

-##Remove the scale-out proxy node by removing the corresponding stack{#remove-scale-out-proxy}
+##Remove the scale-out proxy node by removing the corresponding stack {#remove-scale-out-proxy}

 Once the disks are removed from the ring, remove the scale-out proxy node by removing the corresponding stack.